BerkeleyBlockchain/dev-objective-fa18/README.md

 By completing (or attempting) both tasks, you get bonus points which can greatly help you in the process.

 ## The Tasks
-You are given a number tasks, each worth a varying amount of points corresponding to their respective difficulty. **Your goal is to amass a total of four points to pass the challenge.** This is the point breakdown:
+You are given a number tasks, each worth a varying amount of points corresponding to their respective difficulty. **Your goal is to amass a total of three points to pass the challenge.** This is the point breakdown:

 | Task Name          | Point Value   |
 | ------------------ | ------------- |